Latin 3: module 3

 By the end of this course you should be able to...

-- demonstrate further knowledge of the subordinate clauses.
+- demonstrate a solid knowledge of grammar

 What level is the course and do I need any particular skills?